-1st Grade - Unit 2: Crayons New Mexico / Colorado Unit Overview The Day the Crayons Quit
+1st Grade Unit 2: Crayons New Mexico/Colorado The Pencil Unit Overview

 Student Texts

 The Day the Crayons Quit, by Drew Daywalt (2013) Lexile 730 Fictional text Synopsis:

 Poor Duncan just wants to color.
 But when he opens his box of crayons, he finds only letters, all saying the same thing: We quit!
 Beige is tired of playing second fiddle to Brown.
 Blue needs a break from coloring all that water, while Pink just wants to be used.
 Green has no complaints, but Orange and Yellow are no longer speaking to each other.
 What is Duncan to do?
 Debut author Drew Daywalt and New York Times bestseller Oliver Jeffers create a colorful solution in this playful, imaginative story that will have children laughing and playing with their crayons in a whole new way.